 On a small boutique cruise, you’ll have the benefit of a more personalized experience.
 As I said this small boutique cruise is capped to just 75 guests and the smaller boat can get up closer to the Mitre Peak falls and to the rocks where you’ll often see seals and Fiordland Penguins lazing about.
 The only downside to a smaller boat is that they are often more expensive.

-Is it Better to Do a Milford Sound Cruise in the Morning or Afternoon?
+Is it better to do a Milford Sound Cruise in the morning or afternoon?

 Beat the coach crowds and catch the early cruises, which depart between 9 am and 11 am.
 Morning cruises pretty much guarantee smaller numbers.
-The majority of the coaches come from Queenstown and don’t reach Milford until after 12 pm.
+The majority of the coach tours come from Queenstown to Milford and don’t reach Milford until after 12 pm.
 So, the afternoon cruises are usually jam-packed.
 From our experience, when we first walked into the cruise terminal at 9:30 am, there were maybe 50 or so other guests waiting around.
 When we came off our cruise at 11:30 am, there were at least 300 people lining up to board the waiting boats.

-Book your Milford Cruise in Advance!
+Book your Milford Cruise in advance!

 As I said, Milford Sound is one of the most-visited places in all of New Zealand – so as you can guess, with close to a million visitors every year, the cruises tend to book out quickly.
 This is why we STRONGLY recommend booking your cruise as soon as you know the date you’ll be in Milford Sound.
 That way, you can avoid disappointment and pick the cruise that’s right for you.

 There are so many Milford cruises to choose from, but as I detailed earlier, this small boutique Milford Sound cruise was the perfect choice for us.
 It wasn’t crowded – there were only 30 other guests on our boat.
 Our Captain was also really knowledgeable, telling us lots of unique facts about the area over the speaker.
 We even got to see seals lazing on the rocks and the famous Fiordland penguin.
-Plus, there was free tea & coffee on board!
+Plus, there was free tea and coffee on board!

-Stay the Night in Te Anau or Milford Village to Beat The Crowds
+Stay the night in Te Anau or Milford Village to beat the crowds

 We spent the night before our cruise in the pretty lakeside town of Te Anau, and we highly recommend doing this.
 Te Anau really surprised us; there are lots of great food options in the town, and it had a lovely laid-back vibe.
 We stayed at the Kingsgate Hotel along the lakefront and loved it!